mdrhmn/react-dj-todoapp/README.md

 The router class allows us to make the following queries:

 * /todos/ - This returns a list of all the Todo items (Create and Read operations can be done here).
-* /todos/id - this returns a single Todo item using the id primary key (Update and Delete operations can be done here).<br>
+* /todos/id - this returns a single Todo item using the id primary key (Update and Delete operations can be done here).<br><br>

 ## Setting up the Frontend